shannonweir/interview-challenge-master/README.md

 See the `README` in either the `backend` or `frontend` directories for more information on that version of the exercise.

-## This is a view of the outcome of the project
+## This is a view of the outcome of the project challenge
 ### Frontend
 ![Diagram](https://github.com/shannonweir/interview-challenge-master/tree/main/data/outcome.png)